 The evenings are co-organised with a group of former camp attendees who have moved on to become camp leaders.
 They organise games and group activities, host performances and run the party on the last night.

 Support at camp

 Camp is run by a small team of CHIVA staff and a large group of volunteers.
 Volunteers take the roles of Camp Leaders and Key Workers.
-The Key Workers job is to support a designated group of young people for the duration of camp, passing on information, managing bedtime and supporting the young people in taking their medication.
-Camp Leaders help with all aspects of ensuring camp runs smoothly including logistics, dinner time duties, running evening activities alongside the Youth Committee and ensuring young people are safe and happy during their time at camp.
+The Key Workers job is to support a designated group of young people for the duration of camp.
+Camp Leaders help with all aspects of ensuring camp runs smoothly including logistics, dinner time duties, and co-running evening activities.

-We have a small team of nurses who register all the medication the young people bring with them to camp, and they assist the Key Workers in supporting the young people with their medication needs.
-Every day we have a designated nurse as medical lead who deals with any issues that arise during that 24 hour period.
-They also ensure any information or concerns that comes to light at camp around young people's health needs and condition, is passed on to the health care professional that works with them outside of camp.
+We have a small team of medical professionals who register all the medication the young people bring with them to camp, and they assist the Key Workers in supporting the young people with their medication needs.
+Every day we have a designated medical lead who deals with any issues that arise during that 24 hour period.
+They also ensure any information or concerns around young people's health needs, are passed on to the health care professional who works with them outside of camp.